leolani/spotter/README.md

-This repository contains code and data for the SPOTTER Framework, a framework for investigating convention formation in Human-Robot Interaction, which is described in the following paper:
+This repository contains code and data for the SPOTTER Framework, a framework for investigating convention formation in Human-Robot Interaction, which is described in [this paper](https://aclanthology.org/2024.lrec-main.1322).

-`paper citation will appear once available`

-If you use our code or data, please cite this paper.

 ## The SPOTTER game
 The SPOTTER game is a two-person reference game.
 It consists of six rounds